Joe Burrow suffers serious knee injury, ending Bengals QB’s impressive rookie season

 “Thanks for all the love,” Burrow wrote on Twitter.
 “Can’t get rid of me that easy.
 See ya next year.”
 He added a fist emoji.

 The offensive rookie of the year favorite was the latest injury in a brutal year for quarterbacks.
-Four starters are on injured reserve and three more — Sam Darnold, Teddy Bridgewater and Gardner Minshew — missed Week 11 with various injuries.
-At FedEx Field, Burrow was the third passer to suffer a serious injury in the last month alone, joining Washington’s Kyle Allen (ankle) and Dallas’ Andy Dalton (concussion).
+Four starters are on injured reserve, and three more — Sam Darnold, Teddy Bridgewater and Gardner Minshew II — missed Week 11 with various injuries.
+At FedEx Field, Burrow was the third passer to suffer a serious injury in the last month alone, joining Washington’s Kyle Allen (ankle) and the Dallas Cowboys’ Andy Dalton (concussion).

 For Alex Smith, the quarterback who beat the Bengals, it was his first win since he suffered a gruesome right leg injury on this field two Novembers ago.
 Smith was the No. 1 overall pick 15 years before Burrow, and their continued parallels Sunday did not escape his notice.
 He said he never liked to see the medical cart come out.